keeppythonweird/catinabox/steps/3-pull.md

-# Crate a pull request and see your progress - Travis CI and Coveralls
+# Create a pull request and see your progress - Travis CI and Coveralls

 In this step, you will commit your changes, and create a pull request.
 This will kick off continuous integration and coverage reporting, which you can